-Air conditioning condensate is removed from the unit through the 3/4" female pipe and supplied fitting located on the front side of the unit.
-Figure 4 (page 11).
+Air conditioning condensate is removed from the unit through the 3/4" female pipe fitting located on the front side of the unit.
+See Figure 4.

 Install a 2 inch condensate trap in the drain line of the same size and prime with water.
 When connecting rigid drain line, hold the female fitting with a wrench to prevent twisting.
 Do not over tighten!
 Refer to local codes and restrictions for proper condensate disposal requirements.